This example demonstrates XF's workflow for analyzing a matching network then applying it to full-wave FDTD results.

 - An FDTD simulation requesting S-parameters with multiple steady-state frequencies is created.

-- In post-processing, a schematic is created for computing the matched S11 result.
+- In post-processing, a schematic is created for computing the matched S11 and system efficiency results.

-- The schematic is applied to the FDTD simulation to view the matched system efficiency result.
+- The schematic is applied to the FDTD simulation to view the matched far zone radiation pattern.

 Geometry